Frequently Asked Questions

 What are international standards?

-The Office of the International Trade Administration (ITA) Standards Liaison coordinates standards activities through the International Trade Administration, with other governmental agencies, and with private sector stakeholders.
+The International Trade Administration (ITA) Office of Standards and Investment Policy (OSIP) Standards Team coordinates standards activities through the International Trade Administration, with other governmental agencies, and with private sector stakeholders.

 What is Notify U.S.?